r00dY/css-loader-bug/README.md

 What the heck is going on?

 Why all examples across the Internet seems to show that library works differently than it really does?
+All the class names seems to be in `locals` property of export object.